David405/discord_bot/README.md

 # discord_bot
-A Discord bot for RChain discord server
+A Discord bot for RChain discord server, to guide onboarding members on howto go about the kyc verification.